pyControl/docs/docs/user-guide/programming-tasks.md

         # Code here executes when state_A is exited.
 ```

+Calling `goto_state` in response to an `'entry'` or  `'exit'` event will cause an error because the state machine is already in transition to a new state when these events occur.

 It is recomended not to put any code in a state behaviour function after a `goto_state` because it will be executed following the state transition when the task is in the subsequent state, potentially causing hard to identify bugs.

 ### Time dependent behaviour.